 You can also do this in the morning.
 The Artist’s Way is a book written by Julia Cameron, in which her main transformative tool is morning pages.
 As explained on her website, morning pages involve writing three pages of longhand first thing in the morning, to open up space for creative stimulation.

-You could also keep a notebook with you at all times, so if you need to get something out of your head, just jot it down.
+You could also keep a notebook to hand, so if you need to get something out of your head, just jot it down.
 You’ll probably find as you start to write more frequently, the same worries and topics will come up again and again…it is the ruminating nature of the mind!

 THANK THE MIND